ma-miyazaki/entgen-grpc-example/README.md

 ```
 __Notice__
 entgen cannot output collect types from sqlite.
 So, overwrite field types in _./ent/schema/user.go_ .
+Add ID field if the type is not _int_ .

 ## Generate ent assets